input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_ledger/ledger_cip.md

-* `validator_signature` **MUST** be a signature of the hashed `block_header` bytes with the `block_data` bytes, signed by the validator's keys defined in the corresponding certificates referenced by the `validator_id`.
+* `validator_signature` **MUST** be a signature of the hashed `block_header` bytes with the `block_data` bytes, signed by the validator's keys defined in the corresponding certificates referenced by the `validator`.
   Signature algorithm is defined by the certificate.

 * `prev_block_id` and `validator_signature` **MUST** use the same hash function, defined with the `hash_bytes`.

-* `prev_block_id` for the genesis block **MUST** be a hash of the defined `chain_id`, `tree_id`, `validator_id` fields and publicly announced voting terms message bytes.
+* `prev_block_id` for the genesis block **MUST** be a hash of the defined `chain_id`, `tree_id`, `validator` fields and publicly announced voting terms message bytes.

 ## Rationale